XaviOli/casa-de-chaupi/README.md

 ![home image](src/assets/img/01-home-Chaupi.jpg)

-Responsive web for the latest mobile version 😃
+Responsive web for the latest mobile version 😃 v

 Here is a shot of our landing page, responsive mobile version of the website from the previous version.